Longreach Region: History

 In July 2007, the Local Government Reform Commission released its report recommending that the three areas amalgamate.
 Ilfracombe was rated by a Treasury sustainability review as very weak with a negative outlook, while the other two were rated as moderate.
 All three councils opposed the amalgamation.
 The legislation passed to effect the merger on 10 August 2007.
 A Local Transition Committee made up of staff and councillors of the three dissolving entities was formed to manage the process.
 On 15 March 2008, the three Shires formally ceased to exist, and elections were held on the same day to elect councillors and a mayor to the Regional Council.

 In January 2019, it was decided to reduce the number of localities within Longreach Region by amalgamating the localities to the north and west of the town of Longreach into the locality of Longreach.
 The localities amalgamated were: Camoola, Chorregon, Ernestina, Maneroo, Morella, Tocal, and Vergemont.
 As a consequence of this amalgamation, the Longreach Region has only three localities: Longreach, Ilframcombe and Isisford.

 On 10 September 2021, a new locality called Yaraka was created around the town of Yaraka, the land being excised from the locality of Isisford, to avoid confusion and restore historical connections.

+Council

+Current composition

+The current council, elected in 2020, is: